top of page

 Shadow

-Intense fear and the feeling of suffocation are common among people living with anxiety disorder.
+Intense fear and the feeling of suffocation are common among people living with anxiety disorders.

 Treatments for anxiety disorders are psychotherapy and anti-anxiety medication.

-Cognitive behavioural therapy is reportedly the most successful form of treatment for anxiety disorder.
+Cognitive behavioural therapy is reportedly the most successful form of treatment for anxiety disorders.

 Self-care